wolfSSL/wolfssl/IDE/STM32Cube/README.md

 In main.c make the following changes:

+This section needs to go below the `UART_HandleTypeDef` line, otherwise `wolfssl/wolfcrypt/settings.h` will error.

 ```c
 /* Retargets the C library printf function to the USART. */
 #include <stdio.h>